 Tickets to Live Music Concerts

-Ticketmaster is a good site, and probably one of the best well-known sites in the world where you can find tickets to almost any show, musical, concert, play, stand up comedy, sporting events and much more.
+Ticketmaster is a good site and probably one of the best well-known sites in the world where you can find tickets to almost any show, musical, concert, play, stand-up comedy, sporting events, and much more.

 Tickets to most concerts in London tend to sell out 6 months before, and usually within a few minutes for the bigger names, so read on and find out how to find tickets for sold out events and where you can buy return tickets:

-Return Ticket Sites
+Secondary Ticket Sites

-The upside is that you can sometimes find amazing deals and even same day tickets on these sites.
+The upside is that you can sometimes find amazing deals and even same-day tickets on these sites.

-If you are stuck with tickets you have bought, you also have the chance to sell them on via these sites.
+If you are stuck with the tickets you have bought, you also have the chance to sell them on via these sites.

-Please note, the fees on some of these sites may be high, but they do sometimes include a guarantee, so can be worth it.
+Please note, the fees on some of these sites may be high, but they do sometimes include a guarantee, so it can be worth it.
 Remember to read the small print.

 Be aware, we do not recommend you buy any tickets from second-hand sites that do NOT offer any guarantee.
 Rest assured, the following sites do offer a guarantee and are recommended by us:

-Stubhub is a well established site and is part of the eBay group, it is also the official return ticket partner of the O2.
+Stubhub is a well-established site and is part of the eBay group, it is also the official return ticket partner of the O2.
 You can find tickets to most shows, musicals and other events here.

 Special Offer Sites For Live Shows In London

-Every so often, you find a time limited special offer on tickets on coupon sites, which can be huge savings, we recommend these pages:
+Every so often, you find a time-limited special offer on tickets on coupon sites, which can be huge savings, we recommend these pages: